Engine ground operations

 Manipulation of propeller CAR 231

-Aside from CAR 225 and CAR 230, the pilot in command of an aircraft which requires an operating crew of only one pilot may manipulate the propeller of the aircraft for the purposes of starting the aircraft if:
+In spite of CAR 225 and CAR 230, the pilot in command of an aircraft which requires an operating crew of only one pilot may manipulate the propeller of the aircraft for the purposes of starting the aircraft if:

 - assistance is not readily available for that purpose